vszakats/hb/README.md

 * Supported ANSI C89 compiler

-    Your compiler of choice has to be placed in the `PATH` &mdash; and configured appropriately according to instructions.
+    You need to add your compiler of choice to the `PATH` &mdash; and configure it according to its instructions.
-    If you use official Harbour binary distribution on Windows, you already have MinGW compiler embedded in the installation, which will automatically be used, so you don't have to make any extra steps here.
+    If you use the official Harbour binary distribution on Windows, you already have the MinGW C compiler embedded in the installation, which will automatically be used, so you don't have to make extra steps here.

 Use `hbmk2` to build your app from source.
 It's recommended to put it in the `PATH` (e.g. by using `set PATH=C:\hb\bin;%PATH%` on Windows).